jkmin687/SePurity-Vendor-Risk-Assessment-Project/03_due_diligence/DueDiligence_Checklist.md

-# Due Diligence Checklist — SePurity, Inc.
+# Due Diligence Checklist // SePurity, Inc.

 These checklists are designed to evaluate the security and compliance posture of SePurity’s third-party vendors.
 Through these checklists, the goal is to verify whether vendors have the means necessary (controls, certifications, etc.) to manage risks identified during the previous *Inherent Risk Questionnaire* step.

-The *Master Checklist* is one that pertains to all vendors and acts as a baseline, whereas the *Vendor-Specefic Due Diligence Questionnaires* are tailored to each vendor.
+The *Master Checklist* is one that pertains to all vendors and acts as a baseline, while the *Vendor-Specefic Due Diligence Questionnaires* are tailored to each vendor.
 ---

 ## Master Checklist